 Skip to Content (Press Enter)

 We were founded by a gay man who aspired to have his own family, and the strategic programs and partnerships we have in place are designed to make gay surrogacy possible.
-We've helped gay individuals and couples become parents for 25 years, and about half of the parents through our program are part of the LGBTQ+ community.
+We've helped gay and trans individuals and couples become parents for 25 years, and about half of the parents through our program are part of the LGBTQIA+ community.

 There are two types of surrogacy: traditional surrogacy and gestational surrogacy.
 Traditional surrogacy (which is not usually practiced with surrogacy agencies) is when a woman is artificially inseminated to become pregnant.
 The woman shares biology with the baby.